The Beauty of The Prodigal Son

 Thomas leaves his faith and becomes a cop.
 He is special because while his faith was in question he does believe in the battle of the soul between good and evil and therefore a small part of him still believes in God.

 At his apartment, he is met by the Angel Simon (played by Eric Stoltz), who sits perched on a chair in Thomas’ room.
 Thomas has spent his years after the church studying about Angels.
-Their interaction is quick and ends with Simon asking him “Do you believe you are a part of God’s plan?” and Thomas responds “It’s a complicated question.”
+Their interaction is quick and ends with Simon asking him “Do you believe you are a part of God’s plan?” and Thomas responds, “It’s a complicated question.”
 Simon responds, “No it isn’t.”

 At his own apartment, another angel arrives to kill Simon.
 They fight and eventually Simon kills him, but not before he is fatally wounded.
 Still, Simon proceeds on his mission to recruit the soul of Colonel Hawthorne.
 A dead soldier who used atrocities during the war and killed hundreds of innocent people.
 Gabriel is in search of this soldier to help him win the war.
 So begins a war on Earth for Hawthorne’s soul.